Johnny Depp Blows Dead Man’s Ashes Out Of Cannon: Last Wish Cost Depp $3 Million

 — Julius Omoruyi (@julixomo) February 1, 2017

 TMG is not only reporting Depp is in deep financial trouble, but their suit is also stating he still owes them $4.2 million.
-Joel and Robert Mandel head up the TMG group and their lawsuit offers an alleged list of Depp’s frivolous spending, stating it was Depp and only Depp that put himself in this position.
+Joel and Robert Mandel head up the TMG group, and their lawsuit offers an alleged list of Depp’s frivolous spending, stating it was Depp and only Depp that put himself in this position.

 According to NBC News, Depp filed his lawsuit on January 13, looking to recoup some of the “tens of millions of dollars” that he alleges he was defrauded.
 Depp alleges that the magnitude of the situation became clear to him after he fired the business management group and hired a new manager.